TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

     normal to bold.
 (j) Key Font White/Black change - Send the macro *fc* with the built-in keyboard to toggle the labels on the buttons from
     white to black.
-(k) Macro Copy - Copy macro01-99 to M,S,T keys.
-Can use *cm* if the SD SrcNum DstNum is set up - see the four examples
+(k) Macro Copy - Copy a01-a99 to M,S,T keys.
+Can use *cm* if the SrcNum DstNum is set up - see the four examples
     above.
-Else compose *cm*nnXmm via [ADD] where: nn = macro01-macro99 X = Keys M S T mm = 01-12
+Else compose *cm*nnXmm via [ADD] where: nn = a01-a99 X = Keys M S T mm = 01-12
 (l) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
 (m) Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset unless the save-restore
     option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the values to